parafovea/fovea/docs/docs/user-guides/annotation/bounding-box-sequences.md

 ### Timeline Not Showing

-**Problem**: Timeline component doesn't appear.
+**Problem**: Timeline panel doesn't appear when pressing T.

 **Solution**:
-- Click a bounding box to select it
+- Select a bounding box annotation first (click on a box in the video)
 - Check that the annotation has at least one keyframe
+- Press **T** again or click the "Show Timeline" button in the video controls
+- Verify an annotation is selected in the annotation list

+### Cannot Access Standard Controls

+**Problem**: Persona selector and mode toggle are not visible.

+**Solution**:
+- The timeline hides standard controls when expanded
-- Expand the timeline panel if it's collapsed
+- Press **T** or click "Hide Timeline" to collapse the timeline panel
+- Standard controls slide back in from the left when timeline is hidden

 ## Performance Tips